Is VBA the answer? Is it the RIGHT answer? Will it solve my presentation problem?

 If you can assume a desktop version of PowerPoint (Windows or Mac), the next thing to consider is the security settings on the individual computers.
 Do you control these settings or can you persuade individual users to adjust their settings to meet your needs?

-Depending on the user's macro security settings, PowerPoint may ask the user whether to allow your VBA code to run when they open the presentation file that contains it (the default) or it may silently disable your macros.
+Depending on the user's macro security settings, or the settings imposed by their IT department, PowerPoint may ask the user whether to allow your VBA code to run or it may silently disable your macros altogether without even notifying the user.

 In rare cases, it may simply allow your code to run with no questions asked.
-And you may win the lottery that same day.
+Buy lottery tickets.
+This is your lucky day.

 Running on a Mac?